Pain assessment in non-verbal patients — knowing when they're hurting

 The Emotional Weight of This Work

-Reading pain in someone who cannot tell you where it hurts is emotionally demanding.
+This is some of the most intimate and emotionally demanding caregiving there is, and sometimes you will guess wrong in both directions.
 You're making educated guesses, and sometimes you'll guess wrong.
 Sometimes you'll see pain when there is none.
 Sometimes you'll miss pain that's there.
 Both of these things are part of the reality of caring for someone who cannot communicate.

 Forgive yourself for these mistakes.
 You're doing your best with imperfect information.
 What matters is that you keep paying attention.
 You keep trying.
 You keep advocating for your parent's comfort.